WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorCredentialManagement.md

 ```

 3. Authenticator on receiving such request performs following procedures.
-  - Validates parameters and pinUvAuthParam (see specs for full reference) -- if parameter is is invalid -- return error status code
+  - Validates parameters and pinUvAuthParam (see specs for full reference) -- if parameter is is invalid -- return [error status code](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#error-responses)
   - Authenticator returns authenticatorCredentialManagement response with following parameters:
 ```
 RESP = {
-  0x01: 8, // 8 is an abritrary value for example saying that 8 discoverable credentials exist on the authenticator.
+  0x01: 8, // 8 is an arbitrary value for example saying that 8 discoverable credentials exist on the authenticator.
-  0x02: 56 // 56 is an abritrary value for example.
+  0x02: 56 // 56 is an arbitrary value for example.
 Maximum number of possible remaining discoverable credentials that can be created on the authenticator.
 }

 ENC: a20108021838